lgernido/minishell/README.md

 # MiniShell

 ## Overview
 **MiniShell** is a custom UNIX-like shell that supports basic command execution, redirections, pipes, signal handling, variable expansion, and a subset of shell built-in commands.
 It replicates much of Bash's behavior while adhering to strict coding and structural constraints.
+Authored by @lgernido and @Mal-back .

 ---